-The AICAD Exchange program, allowing students to attend 33 other AICAD schools throughout the nation
+- The AICAD Exchange program, allowing students to attend 33 other AICAD schools throughout the nation for one semester.

-Library (SWITCH Program) providing students with access to over 1/2 million volumes, 2000 videos and extensive online resources
+- Library (SWITCH Program) providing students with access to over half a million volumes, 2000 videos and extensive online resources

 GalleriesBrooks Stevens Gallery of Industrial Design (Jane Bradley Pettit Building)